 You think you have stayed on this mountain of training for so long.
-Or maybe your hands are beginning to lose touches playing the guitar.
-Getting yourself acquainted with these 15 rhythm guitar exercises to train your hands and get back in shape.
+Or maybe your hands are beginning to lose touch playing the guitar.
+Get yourself acquainted with these 15 rhythm guitar exercises to train your hands and get back in shape.

 Consistency and unbroken training keep you on top.
 In no time, you will find yourself playing at the same speed and dexterity as your paragon.

 You could get accepted to your dream band because of the journey you are about to start with your guitar.
 Follow these top 15 rhythm guitar exercises diligently and be sure to stay on top.